frenck/spook/documentation/integrations/alert.md

 There are currently no known {term}`blueprints <blueprint>` or tutorials for the enhancements Spook provides for this integration.
 If you created one or stumbled upon one, [please let us know in our discussion forums](https://github.com/frenck/spook/discussions).

-## Features requests, ideas, and support
+## Feature requests, ideas, and support

 If you have an idea on how to further enhance this integration, for example, by adding a new action, entity, or repairs detection; feel free to [let us know in our discussion forums](https://github.com/frenck/spook/discussions).